 Here are some of the people that have been involved with the Greater Manchester Fringe so far and have helped to shape it into what it is today.

-This is what they have to say about the experience.
+This is what they have to say about their experience.

 My company, People Zoo Productions, chose the Greater Manchester Fringe as our first outing into producing professional theatre.
 We were ambitious and chose to create and perform three separate productions across the month-long festival.
 We would never have been able to achieve this feat anywhere else; this is partly due to the fact that Manchester is our home but mostly due to the support and one-on-one guidance offered by the events team.
 They worked tirelessly to ensure we had everything we needed from the moment of registration, through to the final performance and we have them to thank for the wonderful audiences that came to see our shows, due to their fantastic and relentless marketing efforts and their loyal audiences.